 Flood Abatement 101

 Flood damage can have devastating and fast-acting effects on the structure of a home.
-Time is of the essence; prompt response is critical to address damage and minimize the risk of complications in the future.
-Knowing what’s involved in flood abatement can help you plan ahead if you live in an area where flooding is a risk or you’ve just received a flood warning, and if you’re dealing with it right now, know that time is of the essence.
+Time is of the essence; prompt response is critical to address damage and minimize the risk of future complications.
+Knowing what’s involved in flood abatement can also help you plan ahead if you live in a high-risk area or you’ve just received a flood warning.

 As floodwater enters a home, it saturates a variety of materials, carrying moisture deep inside structural components.
 It’s not just water that penetrates; whatever is suspended in the floodwaters, including chemicals, salt, biological hazards, and silt, comes along for the ride.
 These can cause secondary problems that need to be considered along with the water damage.

 Water damages materials in several ways.
 Strong storm surges and currents can displace structural components, rip away siding, and cause immediate physical damage.
-As the water penetrates it can also cause warping and separation, as well as breakdown of materials like mortar and plaster.
-Once it settles, it becomes a breeding ground for mold, which can become a health hazard in addition to a structural one.
-If the water also carries toxic chemicals or salt, the structural damage can be even worse, and water contaminated with sewage and other biohazards may present a health risk.
+As the water penetrates it can also lead to warping, separation, and rot, as well as breakdown of materials like mortar and plaster.
+Once it settles, it becomes a breeding ground for mold, which is a health hazard in addition to a structural one.
+If the water also carries toxic chemicals or salt, the structural damage can be even worse, and water contaminated with sewage and other biohazards presents a serious health risk.

 The first step with flood abatement is to act fast, ideally within 24 hours after the floodwaters have receded.
-Before entering a home damaged by flooding, it is important to turn off gas and electricity supplies and to have the home inspected by an expert like an insurance representative, building inspector, first responder, or technician from a flood damage mitigation firm.
-The next step is removing as many porous materials like rugs, furniture, drapes, and mattresses as possible.
-These can be cleaned and dried separately or discarded if they are too damaged to salvage.
+Before entering a home damaged by flooding, turn off gas and electricity supplies and have the home inspected by an expert such as an insurance representative, building inspector, first responder, or technician from a flood damage mitigation firm.
+The next step is removing as many porous materials (rugs, furniture, drapes, and mattresses) as possible.
+These may be cleaned and dried separately or discarded if they are too damaged to salvage.

-After the house is totally dry, you can assess electrical systems for any damage and check on the structure to determine what kinds of repairs may be needed.
+After the house is totally dry, you can check the structure to determine what kinds of repairs may be needed.
 You may need to replace insulation and some structural components.
 Repainting and plastering may be required, and these must be conducted over totally dry surfaces, because any trapped moisture can contribute to the growth of mold which will be hard to eliminate when it is embedded under a layer of paint.
 Often drywall must be replaced.

 As you go through the flood abatement process, make sure to document with numerous photographs.
 These will be very important when you make an insurance claim to assist with the costs, or if you need to apply for emergency funds released by government agencies to help homeowners with flood damage.
-You may also find them useful in the event you sell your home and the buyers ask about past flooding history and request records on abatement procedures.
-Also keep copies of all your records including bills for materials, labor, and other costs associated with the mitigation, like bills for temporary housing if your home is unsafe to inhabit during the restoration.
+You may also find them useful in the event you sell your home; potential buyers may ask about past flooding history and request documentation on abatement procedures.
+Also keep copies of all your records including bills for materials, labor, and other costs associated with the mitigation, for example, receipts for temporary housing if your home is unsafe to inhabit during the restoration.

-There are some steps you can take to mitigate flood damage before it happens, including following building best practices in your areas like elevating your home, using coated and treated materials to resist water, and moving porous materials to high ground when a flood warning is issued to reduce the risk of damage.
-If you have a two story home, for example, consider moving furniture, rugs, and other soft furnishings upstairs for the duration of foul weather.
-Insurance agents and contractors are good sources of information on flood prevention and control.
+- transport porous materials to high ground when a flood warning is issued.
+If you have a two story home, for example, move furniture, rugs, and other soft furnishings upstairs for the duration of foul weather.

 s.e. smith writes for Networx.com.